citp/privacy-policy-historical/m/mo/mot/motherhoodonadime.com.md

-> *The following text is extracted and transformed from the motherhoodonadime.com privacy policy that was archived on 2011-05-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110510141603id_/http%3A//www.motherhoodonadime.com/category/about/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the motherhoodonadime.com privacy policy that was archived on 2011-12-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111202085007id_/http%3A//www.motherhoodonadime.com/category/about/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy « Motherhood on a Dime
+# Privacy Policy

 Privacy Policy for [www.motherhoodonadime.com](http://www.overwhelmedcouponmom.com/)

 If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at motherhoodonadime @ gmail . com.
 At Motherhood on a Dime (MOAD), the privacy of our visitors is of extreme importance to us.
 This privacy policy document outlines the types of personal information received and collected by MOAD and how it is used.
 ****

 **Log Files**
 Like many other Web sites, MOAD makes use of log files.
 The information inside the log files includes internet protocol(IP) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/exit pages, and number of clicks to analyze trends, administer the site, track users movement around the site, and gather demographic information.
 IP addresses, and other such information are not linked to any information that is personally identifiable.

  **Cookies and Web Beacons**
 MOAD does not use cookies.

  **DoubleClick DART Cookie**

 .:: Google, as a third party vendor, uses cookies to serve ads on MOAD.